phoenixnipples/phoenixnipples/README.md

 - 👀 I’m interested in devlopment
 - 🌱 I’m currently learning pyhton
 - 💞️ I’m looking to collaborate on programmation
-- 📫 How to reach me pro
+- 📫 How to reach me a coder
+-

 <!---
 phoenixnipples/phoenixnipples is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.